pablodecm/phd_thesis/src/105_chapter_5.md

 non-resonant Higgs pair production with CMS data collected during 2016 at the LHC.
-The final summary statistic is the distribution of a probabilistic classifier output, which was trained on simulated events of SM HH production and event resulting from the data-driven background estimation technique described in [Section @sec:bkg_est].
+The final summary statistic is the distribution of a probabilistic classifier output, which was trained on simulated events of SM HH production and events resulting from the data-driven background estimation technique described in [Section @sec:bkg_est].
 Specifically, a non-parametric sample likelihood composed by a product of Poisson count likelihoods is used, where each Poisson factor